-- In Oracle Database 10g, by default, all tablespaces have built-in alerts that notify you when the free space in the tablespace goes below a certain predetermined threshold level. - By default, Oracle sends out a warning alert when your tablespace is 85 percent full and a critical alert when the tablespace is 97 percent full. - If you are migrating to Oracle Database 10g, Oracle turns off the automatic tablespace alerting mechanism by default.
+- In Oracle Database 10g, by default, all tablespaces have built-in alerts that notify you when the free space in the tablespace goes below a certain predetermined threshold level. - By default, Oracle sends out a warning alert when your tablespace is 85 percent full and a critical alert when the tablespace is 97 percent full.
+This also applies in the undo tablespace. - If you are migrating to Oracle Database 10g, Oracle turns off the automatic tablespace alerting mechanism by default.